Optimize your fulfillment operation with multi carrier shipping software

 • Where to place inventory within your fulfillment network

 Prescriptive analytics are probabilistic.
-Much like predictive analytics, they take a ton of data then model outcomes.
-But unlike predictive analytics, they consider probabilistic scenarios and suggest the best actions to take (this is what makes them prescriptive).
+Much like predictive analytics, they take a ton of data and then model outcomes.
+But they also consider probabilistic scenarios and suggest the best actions to take (this is what makes them prescriptive).

-They are deployed mostly related to performance outcomes.
-Reducing costs, increasing revenue and increasing or minimizing in-stock levels depending on the situation are all good examples of use cases for prescriptive analytics.
+These supply chain metrics are deployed mostly related to performance outcomes.
+Minimizing shipping costs, increasing revenue and reducing in-stock levels depending on the situation are all good examples of use cases for prescriptive analytics.

-Everyone wants prescriptive analytics because of their power to automate decision making, but we are still in an era where the practicality of that is less than marketers would have you believe.
-Human consideration and decision making is still required for many tasks because of how complex supply chains and logistics can be.
-But prescriptive analytics go through the brute computational work for you to help make your decision easier and more informed than may be possible through other means.
+Everyone wants prescriptive analytics because of their power to automate decision-making, but we are still in an era where the practicality of that is less than marketers would have you believe.
+Human consideration and decision-making are still required for many tasks because of how complex supply chains and logistics can be.
+But prescriptive analytics go through the brute computational work for you to help make decisions easier and more informed than may be possible through other means.

-Let’s dive into a comprehensive list of example analytics and metrics to help paint a broad picture of what’s possible—and advised—for ecommerce companies.
+Based on the linear flow of goods, we’ve listed 40 example analytics and metrics to help you paint a broad picture of what’s possible — and advised — for ecommerce companies.

 Inbound